 Here are 8 simple but effective ways for you to embark on a low waste lifestyle:

-- Use natural home cleaning products such as Resparkle.
+Use natural cleaning products such as Resparkle.
 No chemicals, no fuss and no waste like the big supermarket brands.

-- Empty jars – reuse them to store rice, spices, stewed fruit, smoothies (the list goes on, but you get the drill)
+- Empty jars – reuse them to store rice, spices, even our Resparkle refill sachets! (the list goes on, but you get the drill)

 - Old furniture – repurpose them to give your home an update without adding to mass consumerism